h3afif/ScrumProjectsPlan/README.md

 1. [SNAPSHOT] button: For people who do not like macro workbooks.
 This button generates a copy of the workbook without the macros (without the VBA code).
 The Snapshot is generated in the current directory with a suffix indicating the date and time of generation.
 1. [MIGRATE FROM ...] button: Useful if a new version of the tool is available in Github and you want to take advantage of its new features without retyping all Stories, so:

-### Warning :
+⋅⋅⋅### Warning :

-Use this button on the new version of the tool
+⋅⋅⋅Use this button on the new version of the tool

-Before operating it, make sure that:
+⋅⋅⋅Before operating it, make sure that:
-* No filter is activated on the old workbook (otherwise only the filtered data will be migrated to the new version)
-* It is necessary to close the old workbook concerned by the migration.
+⋅⋅⋅* No filter is activated on the old workbook (otherwise only the filtered data will be migrated to the new version) ⋅⋅⋅* It is necessary to close the old workbook concerned by the migration.
-Then once you click the button prompts you to choose the old workbook and then the trick is played.
+⋅⋅⋅Then once you click the button prompts you to choose the old workbook and then the trick is played.
-If a dialog informs you that there is a big difference between the two versions, you can always continue.
+⋅⋅⋅If a dialog informs you that there is a big difference between the two versions, you can always continue.
 But this case must be checked if data is missing or are in the wrong place.

 **6. [GOTO NEXT RELEASE>] button: ** Press this button once the current release is issued and you want to pass the next release.
 The button generates a new copy of the workbook but removes the finished and canceled Stories.
 In this case values in the 'Ref.' column will be generated accordingly so that a Story will have a unique Ref regardless of releases.